McCambley/JavaScript30/README.md

 ### [🕐 Clock](https://mccambley.github.io/JSPlayground/projects/clock/index.html)

-- Utilizing the Date() function to update the rotational position of lines on a page in order to make a functional clock.
+- Utilizing the Date() function to update the rotational position of lines on a page in order to make a functional clock.liv

 ### [📍 CSS Variables in Javascript](https://mccambley.github.io/JSPlayground/projects/variables/index.html)